 Though the slimming effect of an aspheric design is less dramatic in minus lenses, it still provides a noticeable reduction in edge thickness compared with conventional lenses for myopia correction.

-In conventional lens designs, a slight distortion is created when you look away from the center of the lens whether your gaze is directed to the left or right, above or below.
+With conventional lens designs, some distortion is created when you look away from the center of the lens — whether your gaze is directed to the left or right, above or below.

-Aspheric lens designs reduce or eliminate these distortions for a wider field of view and better peripheral vision.
-This wider zone of clear imaging is why expensive camera lenses feature aspheric curves.
+Aspheric lens designs, on the other hand, reduce or eliminate this distortion, creating a wider field of view and better peripheral vision.
+This wider zone of clear imaging is why expensive camera lenses have aspheric designs.

 Because aspheric lenses have flatter curves than conventional lenses, they fit closer to your face.
 This is a major benefit for anyone wearing a strong correction.